MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 1. Assign each bin with a pattern, i.e. consider a bin is "cut off" with several pieces that can exactly store one certain type.
-2. Once the item comes, find a empty piece of that type of item and put it into the bin.
+2. Once the item comes, find an empty piece of that type of item and put it into the bin.

 We use a state monitor to detect whether the plan should be changed.
 This usually